What To Do In Tarifa, Spain? Complete Travel Guide

 Right across from Morocco, Africa there is a place where the Atlantic Ocean and the Mediterranean Sea meet.
 A place that is famous for its constant winds and stunning long white beaches.
 A place where thousands of water sports enthusiasts come every year, and many have fallen in love with it thanks to its chilled atmosphere.
 Welcome to Tarifa – the capital of the wind and one of the world’s most popular destinations for water sports, like kitesurfing or windsurfing.
-Vamos, let’s discover what to do in Tarifa, Spain.
+Vamos, let’s discover the best things to do in Tarifa, Spain.

 Interesting fact.
 The name Tarifa comes from the name of the military commander, Tarif Ibn Malik, a Moorish invader who led a raid in 710.

-Where is Tarifa, Spain located?
+Where is Tarifa located?

-Tarifa is the southernmost point of Spain, and mainland Europe.
+Tarifa is the southernmost point of Spain and mainland Europe.
 The town is located in Andalusia on Costa de la Luz, across the Strait of Gibraltar facing Morocco.
 Tarifa is also a place where the Mediterranean Sea and the Atlantic Ocean meet.

 Can you see Africa from Tarifa?